risc0/risc0/docs/metal-optimization-progress.md

 Metal `eval_check` template itself dates back to the initial Zirgen import and was only wrapped into a static C++ template by Zirgen PR #258.

+Source-shape audit: the generated `eval_check_{po2}.metal` files are tiny wrappers around `hal/metal/kernels/eval_check_impl.h`, which launches one Metal thread per row and calls `computeRow<NUM_ROWS_PO2>`.
+The heavy code is `rv32im/circuit/eval_check.h`: `EvalCheckReg<po2>` defines `Fp data[numRows]`, `computeRow` casts row-offset `Fp*` pointers to that huge register type, and then `verifyCircuit` expands the checked-in rv32im validity polynomial against those pseudo-registers.
+For `po2=20`, `numRows` is `1 << 22`, so this is an optimization-hostile device-memory access shape even though each logical register getter returns `data[0]` relative to a row-shifted base.
+This makes a generator/code-shape fix more plausible than a Metal-cpp binding fix: the next real fix should reduce the size or inlining pressure of the validity-polynomial expansion, not merely move the same giant template call behind a different wrapper.

 Historical RISC Zero issue #999 is relevant context: old Metal support was deprecated because `eval_check` codegen could exceed Apple temporary-register limits, and the issue explicitly pointed at needing more structured Zirgen